-Goal: To provide a diverse and flexible park system that meets both the active and passive recreational needs of the residents of Chula Vista.
+Goal: To provide a diverse and flexible system, which meets both the active and passive recreational needs of the citizens of Chula Vista.

-Objective: Provide public park and recreational opportunities in a timely manner, implementing a facility master plan that describes the location, facility improvements, operational policies and funding program for proposed public parks and recreation facilities.
+Objective: Provide public park and recreational opportunities in a timely manner, implementing a 5-year master plan, which describes the location, facility improvements, and funding program for proposed neighborhood and community parks.